 You need a bigger sweet spot:

-the 11SIX24 Pegasus (budget range), FLiK F3, and Honolulu J2NF (both mid-range) have the most forgiving sweet spots.
+the Warping Point Sophon and FLiK F3 have the most forgiving sweet spots.

 You're a more advanced player: